-All monitoring shall be conducted in accordance with NSW INP guidelines, Fact Sheet C of the NSW NPfl and Australian Standard AS 1055 'Acoustics, Description and Measurement of Environmental Noise'.
+All monitoring shall be conducted in accordance with NSW INP guidelines and Australian Standard AS 1055 'Acoustics, Description and Measurement of Environmental Noise'.

-Type 1 equipment, as defined in Australian Standard AS 1259.2 'Acoustics - Sound level meters - Integrating - Averaging', will be used for all attended and unattended monitoring.
+Type 1 (for attended monitoring), Type 2 or equivalent equipment, as defined in Australian Standard AS 1259.2 'Acoustics - Sound level meters - Integrating - Averaging', will be used for all unattended and attended monitoring.

-9.3 Unattended Monitoring Method
+9.2.1 Unattended Monitoring Method